- How to hang a picture with a hook

 If you are dealing with a lighter picture, there are plenty of adhesive hooks that will do the trick and avoid you having to drill or nail into your wall.
 Most adhesive hooks can hold up to 7kgs and can safely be removed without damaging the paint.

 For brick walls, you can drill a hole with a masonry bit, push a plastic wall plug into the hole and insert a screw.
-If you have timber panelling in your home, a nail, screw or picture hook will do the trick nicely!
+If you have timber paneling in your home, a nail, screw, or picture hook will do the trick nicely!

 How to hang a picture with a wire